-At Larry Ruvo’s Keep Memory Alive Power of Love gala at the MGM Grand Garden Arena on Friday: Siegfried and Roy, Steve Wynn, billionaire investment mogul Ron Perelman, former Oakland Raiders quarterback Jim Plunkett, Larry King and Steve Schirippa of “The Sopranos.”…
+Sightings At Larry Ruvo’s Keep Memory Alive Power of Love gala at the MGM Grand Garden Arena on Friday: Siegfried and Roy, Steve Wynn, billionaire investment mogul Ron Perelman, former Oakland Raiders quarterback Jim Plunkett, Larry King and Steve Schirippa of “The Sopranos.”…

 Backstreet Boys AJ McLean and Brian Littrell, at Topgolf (MGM Grand) on Thursday, their night off from their residency at Planet Hollywood.
 Also at Topgolf on Thursday: members of the San Jose Sharks.

-“Federal agents just seized 300 pounds of Yak meat that was illegally smuggled into JFK airport.
+The punch line “Federal agents just seized 300 pounds of Yak meat that was illegally smuggled into JFK airport.
 And yet somehow JFK still smells less like yak meat than LaGuardia.” – Jimmy Fallon.